letmehateu/porto/apps/docs/pages/contracts/account.md

 # Account

-The Porto Account is a keychain that holds user funds, enforces permissions via [Keys](#keys), manages nonces to prevent replay attacks, and enables secure executions from the account.
+The Porto Account is a keychain that holds user funds, enforces permissions via [Keys](#keys), manages nonces to prevent replay attacks, enables secure executions from the account, and provides native cross-chain interoperability.

 ## Concepts
 ### Keys